Engee documentation

 Details

-The Doppler positioning frequency of the current pulse, specified as a scalar.
+The frequency of the Doppler positioning of the current pulse, set as a scalar.

 Dependencies

-To use this port, select the check box for the Output pre-Doppler result parameter and the `Input port' value for the Specify targeting Doppler as parameter.
+To use this port, check the box for the parameter Output pre-Doppler result and for the parameter Specify targeting Doppler as value `Input port'.

 Data types